Linuxfabrik/monitoring-plugins/check-plugins/openstack-cinder-list/README.md

   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
+Default: 50 --grace-available GRACE_AVAILABLE
+                        How long a volume is tolerated in the `available` status before it counts towards the state.
+A volume is available for a moment after it was created and after it was detached; one that has been available for weeks is a forgotten volume that keeps costing money.
+                        Measured from the last status change the API reports.
+                        A duration such as `12h`, `8D` or `2W`; `0D` disables
-Default: 50 --ignore IGNORE       Any item matching this Python regex will be ignored.
+                        the grace period.
+Only applies while `available` is rated as something other than ok.
+Default: 0D --ignore IGNORE       Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.